 - Successfully pursued and settled multiple claims arising from business disputes, obtaining full recovery of amounts claimed due and owing to clients.

-- Successfully resolved trademark infringement and unfair competition claims against client while avoiding litigation.
+- Successfully resolved trademark infringement and unfair competition claims against clients while avoiding litigation.